Last Updated on February 16, 2023 by Chris and Lindsay

 Don Chano’s offers full hookups – though it is advisable to check the voltage upon arrival and notice whether or not someone has already fried the 20 amp outlets.

-(Spotty) WiFi is available throughout the park (the closer to the office the better) and there is 1 shower and 1 toilet shared.
+(Spotty) WiFi is available throughout the park (the closer to the office the better) and there are 3 showers and 3 toilet shared.
+And there is even a full restaurant so you don’t have to leave for food if you don’t want to.

 - Cost: 200 pesos (~USD$11) plus pay for 7 nights and get your 8th night free